ThomasNifong/5e-Changes/docs/index.md

 Description:<br>
 You gain the following abilities:<br>
 Chameleon Skin.
 You have advantage on Dexterity (Stealth) checks made to hide.<br>
 False Appearance.
-While you remain motionless, you are indistinguishable from a normal feature of the environment, such as a tree, a rock, or a piece of furniture.
+While you remain motionless, you are indistinguishable from a normal feature of the environment, such as a tree, a rock, or a piece of furniture.<br>
 Deimatic Behavior.
 When a creature starts its turn within 30 feet of the umber hulk and is able to see the umber hulk's eyes, the umber hulk can magically force it to make a DC 15 Charisma saving throw, unless the umber hulk is incapacitated.

 On a failed saving throw, the creature can't take reactions until the start of its next turn and rolls a d8 to determine what it does during that turn.
 On a 1 to 4, the creature does nothing.
 On a 5 or 6, the creature takes no action but uses all its movement to move in a random direction.
 On a 7 or 8, the creature makes one melee attack against a random creature, or it does nothing if no creature is within reach.